FelicianoTech/pointless/README.md

 ## Configuring

-Many features require a [CircleCI API Token](https://circleci.com/account/api).
+This extension requires a CircleCI [Personal API Token](https://circleci.com/account/api).
 Once you create a token on CircleCI's website, you can add it to Pointless by right-clicking the CircleCI icon at the top-right corner of Google Chrome and clicking "Options".

 ## Features